ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ### Creating an instance with `sdp` volumes from the CLI
 {: #create-instance-sdp-vol-cli}
 {: cli}

-[Select availability]{: tag-green}

-Customers with special access can create a virtual server instance with a boot volume that is based on the `sdp` profile.
-The boot volume is attached automatically.
-You can also create data volumes as part of the instance creation.

 To create a virtual server instance, run the `ibmcloud is instance-create` command and specify the details of your instance and the details of the volumes that you want to attach.
 The following example creates a virtual server instance with an `sdp` boot volume and also attaches an `sdp` data volume.